 The Native Americans that occupied much of the LSJRB were part of a larger group collectively known as the Timucua Indians.
-Actually a group of thirty or more chiefdoms sprinkled in villages throughout north Florida and southeastern Georgia, the Timucua Indians were bound to one another linguistically by a common language called Timucua (Granberry 1956; Granberry 1993).
-The Timucua language was spoken throughout the LSJRB north of Lake George and its tributary the Oklawaha River (Milanich 1996).
+Actually, a group of thirty or more chiefdoms sprinkled in villages throughout north Florida and southeastern Georgia, the Timucua were bound to one another linguistically by a common language called Timucua (Granberry 1956; Granberry 1993).
+The Timucua language was spoken throughout the LSJRB north of Lake George and its tributary the Ocklawaha River (Milanich 1996).
 By the 17th century, the Spaniards living in the region referred to a distinct group of Timucua known as the Mocama (translates to “the sea”) (Ashley 2010).
-The Mocama Indians spoke a unique dialect of the Timucua language called Mocama.
-They lived near the mouth of the St. Johns River and on the Sea Islands of southeastern Georgia and northeastern Florida (St. Simons, Jekyll, Cumberland and Amelia Islands) as far back as A.D.
+Speaking a unique dialect of the Timucua language called Mocama, they lived near the mouth of the St. Johns River and on the Sea Islands of southeastern Georgia and northeastern Florida as far back as A.D.
 1000 (Worth and Thomas 1995).
-Evidence has suggested that the Mocama had extensive trading networks that stretched as far west as the Mississippi River (Ashley 2010).
-Archaeological evidence also suggests that the Mocama became a permanent settlement and cultivated maize for food, in addition to traditional hunting and gathering (Thunen 2010).
-The Timucua Indians did modify the land to their advantage, such as burning and clearing land for agriculture and constructing drainage ditches and large shell middens (Milanich 1998).
-But, by today’s standards, these impacts on the landscape were small in scale and spread out over a vast terrain.
+Evidence suggests that the Mocama had extensive trading networks that stretched as far west as the Mississippi River (Ashley 2010).
+Archaeological evidence also suggests that the Mocama established a permanent settlement and cultivated maize for food, while also engaging in traditional hunting and gathering (Thunen 2010).
+The Timucua Indians modified the land to their advantage, burning and clearing land for agriculture and constructing roads, drainage ditches, and large shell middens (Milanich 1998; Kirby 2006).
+By today’s standards, these impacts on the landscape were small in scale and spread over a vast terrain.

-The numbers of Native Americans in Florida plummeted during the 16th and 17th centuries, as many were killed by European diseases or conflicts (Davis and Arsenault 2005).
+The number of Native Americans in Florida plummeted during the 16th and 17th centuries, as disease brought by Europeans and violent conflict greatly decreased their population (Davis and Arsenault 2005).
 By the 1700s, the original Timucua population in Florida had vanished (Figure 1.4).

-During the 20 years that the British occupied Florida, landscape modifications for colonization and agriculture were intensive.
-Large tracts of land were cleared for plantations intended for crop exportation, and timber was harvested and exported for the first time (Miller 1998).
+From 1763 to 1783, the British colonists made intensive changes to the landscape for colonization and agriculture.
+They cleared large tracts of land for plantation agriculture, harvested timber, and exported lumber for the first time (Miller 1998).
 During the American Revolution, Florida became a haven for British loyalists, and the population of Florida ballooned from several thousand to 17,000 (Milanich 1997).
 The Spanish reacquired Florida in 1783, most of the British settlers left the area, and the state population declined again to several thousand (Figure 1.5).
 The Spanish continued plantation farming within the LSJRB, but did not exploit the land as successfully as the British (Miller 1998).
-Spain held Florida until the region was legally acquired by the United States in 1821.
+Spain held Florida until the United States legally acquired the region in 1821.
 At this time, exploration and exploitation of the St. Johns River Basin began in earnest.